 Not finishing homework, having trouble making friends, struggling in class.
 If these school concerns sound familiar, don’t be alarmed.
 It’s natural for all students to struggle some in school.

 But if your child is consistently facing the same issues, it’s worth looking for ways to help him or her.
-Ellen Bartolini, Psy.D., and Joel Winnick, Ph.D., mental health experts with the Johns Hopkins Pediatric Medical Psychology team, answer some frequently asked questions about school struggles.
+Ellen Bartolini, Psy.D., a mental health expert with the Johns Hopkins Pediatric Medical Psychology team, answers some frequently asked questions about school struggles.

-A good rule of thumb with school struggles, they say, is that although early intervention is always best, it’s never too late to get help.
+A good rule of thumb with school struggles, she says, is that although early intervention is always best, it’s never too late to get help.

 Q: How can I distinguish whether a behavior is a phase or something to be more concerned about?

 A: The short answer is that making this assessment is a process.
 You know your child best, and are probably the first to notice changes in his or her behavior.
 Think about the following: